 The Rural Industrial areas are designated to accommodate low impact industrial uses.
-Activities that are noxious are prohibited.
+Noxious activities are prohibited.
 High-tech industrial uses are encouraged over traditional smokestack or manufacturing industries.
 Industries that support the rural economy and provide employment opportunities for rural residents, such as warehousing, agricultural processing, agricultural manufacturing, farm equipment sales, repair and rental services, welding services and other services to support the rural population, are encouraged.
+Appropriate public services and facilities that are consistent with the goals and strategies of this Plan should be permitted to ensure sufficient provision of services.